giannismparous/MixedAdventures/README.md

 - Spooky
 - Deoxys

-Functionality can be found in the word document of the project
+Functionality can be found in the [Project Report](https://github.com/giannismparous/MixedAdventures/blob/main/ProjectReport-3190131.docx "Project Report").

 ## Enemies

-They can all be found in the word document of the project
+They can all be found in the [Project Report](https://github.com/giannismparous/MixedAdventures/blob/main/ProjectReport-3190131.docx "Project Report").

 ## Buttons